 The Harappa seal

-MI and YA are anagram in the first two letters above and below Zodiac’s encrypted message: “My” and “I a”.
-The respective Brahmi symbols, the “bull symbol” (circled like the symbol of Hair) and the “anchor” one, are identifiable in the cipher text in the same order in which they were found in Cunningham’s book.
+MI and YA appear anagrammed in the first two letters above and below the encrypted message: “My” and “I a”.
+The respective Brahmi symbols, the “almost” 8 (circled like the symbol of “Hair”) and the “anchor”, are found in the cipher in the same order as they were found in Cunningham’s book.

 Why was Zodiac inspired by the Harappa seal?